Greggpeter234/Healthcare-Insurance-Charges/README.md

 ## Acknowledgements
 - First and foremost my partner who provided support and understanding through out the course of this project and undertood that i have to be left alone to work and also helped in bringing insights and suggestions for my visualisation section.
-- To my instructors at code institute who have been very supportive and helpful and take their time to ensure we are all good even during times i lost confidence in myself.
-Most especially to Emma who is very reassuring and patient with us.
+- To my instructors at code institute who have been very supportive and helpful, who take their time to ensure we are all good even during times i lost confidence in myself.
+Most especially to Emma Lamont who is very reassuring and patient with us and John Rearden for always being there and ready to assist in helping to resolve all the coding and Technical stuff.

 ---